 Fig. 7.
-Registering two point clouds, each generated by applying multi-view reconstruction techniques to 15 images. (a) One of the images used in 3D reconstruction (b) superpixel segmentation of the image shown in (a). (c) The 3D points from the first foliue) and second (red) clouds are reprojected onto the superpixel image.
+Registering two point clouds (each generated by applying multi-view reconstruction techniques to 15 magnes: (a) Ohe of the images used in 30 perconstruction (b) superpixel segmentation of the image shown in (a). (c) The 3D points from the first (blue) and second (ced) clouds are reprojected onto the superpixel image.
 The points from the first point cloud are used to compute the superpixel plane parameters, while the second point cloud is preserved as points.
-The correspondence between the points from the second cloud and the planes obtained from the first cloud are determined by the underlying superpixel. (d) 3D model after merging the two partial reconstructions from the two clusters.
-[Best viewed in color]
+The correspondence between the points while the second cloud and the planes obtained from the first cloud are determined by the underlying superpixel. (d) 3D model after merging the two partial reconstructions from the two clouters]